 - Batman Cold Open: The first chapter, in which Agent Bay leads a SWAT team to retrieve books from a "freelance censor".

-- Bloody Hilarious: The aforementioned scene ends with Bay shooting a hole in his torso with a shotgun so his blood and guts will extinguish the match he's trying to use to torch the place.
+- Bloody Hilarious: The first chapter ends with Bay shooting a hole in the perp's torso with a shotgun so his blood and guts will extinguish the match he's trying to use to torch the place.

 - Building Swing: Bay gets from one rooftop to another by shooting down a power line and using it to swing across the gap.

 - Chekhov's Gun: Bay observes the library during open hours.
-Many of the items he observes in this scene wind up being used as weapons in the final scene.
+The Bookmobile he sees in this scene gets used in the Phone-Trace Race a few chapters later—and many other library items wind up being used as weapons in the final scene.